razz-1/Python/README.md

 # Python

-A collection of small Python scripts and exercises built while learning the language and its core concepts.
+A collection of completed Python projects demonstrating core programming skills.

 ## About

-This repo contains a series of practice scripts covering fundamental to intermediate Python concepts.
-Each script/exercise focuses on a specific skill or problem, written and tested in VS Code.
+This repo contains a series of completed scripts and small applications covering fundamental to intermediate Python concepts.
+Each project was built and tested in VS Code.

 ## Tech Stack